Laba-lab/deep-pool-learning/README.md

 * Save on operational costs in general
 * Reduce pool treatment chemicals consumption
 * Help to comply with local rules and regulations
-* Can be used as monitor for social distancing in the pool
+* Help to monitor social distancing in the pools
-* Adoptable system to comply with future operational changenges
+* Be an adoptable system to comply with future operational changenges

 ## How is it used?